xKHUNx/xKHUNx.github.io/_posts/2019-09-15-the-creature-with-magical-ballsack.md

 During my trip to Japan, I noticed there are a lot of statues of this peculiar creature all around Kyoto.
 I saw one just outside of my Airbnb my homestay, guarding the house like a gnome, and also at a bunch of it, in various sizes at a train station in Kameoka.
 It looks like some sort of owl-headed bear, with a big fat belly, wearing a farmer hat.
 I didn’t notice at the time, but they had another prominent feature, BIG BALLSACKS!
 More on that later.

 ### So What are These Mysterious Creature?
 “What are these creatures?”
 I asked myself when I first saw it.
 But I was quickly distracted by other things.
-When I was inspecting the pictures back in Malaysia, I noticed these odd statues again, so I Google it.
+While I was scrolling through the pictures back in Malaysia, I noticed these odd statues again, so I decided to find out the mystery behind these statues.
 It was difficult to Google something without knowing its name, but alas, I typed in “Kameoka Station statue” and out comes the answer.

 ### Tanuki - A Semi-Mythical Creature
 The creatures I saw are called tanuki (たぬき) in Japan, or Japanese Raccoon Dog in English, and 貉 or sometimes 狸猫 in Mandarin.
 It is featured prominently in Japanese folktales and legends.
 Tanuki or more accurately bake-danuki (化け狸) (roughly translate to shapeshifting tanuki) has shapeshifting ability, and they like to trick people by changing into people and various objects.
 It is considered a yokai 妖怪 (supernatural creatures), along with the likes of kappa and tengu.